AdeOSantos/web-api-iza/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Download the source code and run locally.
-The URL for the API is set to: http://localhost:8080/
+The URL for the API is set to: http://localhost:5001/

+Use https://localhost:5001/swagger/index.html to see all API endpoints.

 ### Prerequisites